merely-useful/r-rse/appendices/assignments.md

 Other potential examples to use for non-dataset-based project packages include:

 - A simple package for working with missing values.
-Some function within it could include simpler versions of other functions like `naniar::count_missing()`, `tidyr::replace_na()`, or `dplyr::na_if()`.
+Functions within it could include simpler versions of other functions like `naniar::count_missing()`, `tidyr::replace_na()`, or `dplyr::na_if()`.
 The data to work with could be anything that has missing values (or should have missing values), primarily to use as a way to build and demonstrate the functions.

-- Simple simulations like in [Nature of Code](https://natureofcode.com/).
+- Simple simulations like cellular automata in [Nature of Code](https://natureofcode.com/).
 The package might have a function for plotting a vector of zeros and one, functions for evolving such a vector, and functions that the control evolution.